-This handbook is not intended to create a contractual relationship with the student and/or parent; rather, it is intended to describe the school, its current practices, procedures, rules, and regulations (or code of conduct).
-Rules and regulations in this handbook are in effect until the student receives the handbook for the next school year.
+This handbook is not intended to create a contractual relationship with the student and/or parent; rather, it is intended to describe the school, its current practices, procedures, rules, and regulations, including the student code of conduct.
+Rules and regulations in this handbook are in effect until the student receives the handbook for the next school year or until the school issues an updated handbook.